nhh/tarbit/README.md

 You can now run tarbit manually (you can also omit the default params):

-The interval is the interval, the statistics are written to disk.
+The interval option marks the seconds until the statistics are written to disk.

 ```
-tarbit serve --port 22 --interval 600
+tarbit serve --port 22 --interval 1800
 ```

 ## Advanced